 Before the wedding day:

 - Mind the spot-light (spot-shadow) at where you stand.
 They are unforgiving.
 There are two options to deal with it.
-First one, if possible, consider a wide neutral color cloth to cover where you will stand.
-Check the light one or two day in advance at the exact same time to know the correct place to hang the cloth.
-Second one, if you don’t want anything on top or if it is impossible to have one, ask someone with the same height to check and mark on the ground where you will stand just before the ceremony starts.
+First, if possible, consider a wide neutral color cloth to cover where you will stand.
+Check the light one or two days in advance at the exact same time to know the correct place to hang the cloth.
+Second, if you don’t want anything on top or if it is impossible to have one, ask someone with the same height to check and mark on the ground where you will stand just before the ceremony starts.
 The goal is to have your face completely in the sun or in the shade (shade preferred).

 - Unplugged wedding ceremony.
 No cell phone, no camera.
 Guests fully attend the wedding.
-If you like this option, consider to put this detail in the invite or on the welcome sign.
+If you like this option, consider putting this detail in the invite or on the welcome sign.